 - around the anus

 Although many individuals do not experience symptoms immediately, they can remain symptomless for years.
 People who have no symptoms can still transmit the infection to others.

 Some symptoms of anal herpes include:

 - Persistent pain around the anus

 Herpes on the buttocks can affect the anal canal.
 Anal herpes in men can present as pain inside the rectum.
 Anal herpes pain can be persistent and feel like a stabbing/stinging pain.
 Anal herpes blisters can become anal ulcers due to erosion into the anal canal resulting from the passing stool.
-This increases the incidence of developing a secondary infection from the bacteria in the faeces.
+This increases the incidence of developing a secondary infection from the bacteria in the feces.
 Pimples may form, which often burst before the healing process commences.
-A foul odour is usually noticed when the fluid oozes from the open anal herpes sores.
+A foul odor is usually noticed when the fluid oozes from the open anal herpes sores.